korenmiklos/impvol-julia/README.md

 The `actual` scenario does not change any of the calibrated parameters.
 The `kappa1972` scenario replaces all `kappa` with the 1972 values in the same country and sector (see `experiments/CES2/kappa1972/change_parameters.jl`).

-The results of each run in save in `results.jld2` (a JLD2 Julia file format) in the _scenario_ folder, such as `experiments/CES2/kappa1972/results.jld2`.
+The results of each run are saved in `results.jld2` (a JLD2 Julia file format) in the _scenario_ folder, such as `experiments/CES2/kappa1972/results.jld2`.
 Most of our tables require comparisons of four scenarios (with and without trade cost changes, with and without sectoral shocks).
 These tables are saved in the _experiment_ folder, such as `experiments/CES2/output_table.csv`.

 ## Technical details
 The calibration algorithm is described in Section [] in the paper.
 The equilibrium solution algorithm is described in Section [].
 The basic outline of the equilibrium solution can be described by four nested loops.